Fiction

 Rise of the Devil : Sauron

 In the meantime, Isildur died and the ring disappeared.
 It was found by two Hobbits named Sméagol and Déagol.
-Sméagol was taken under the influence of the ring and killed his cousin Déagol to have the ring.
+Sméagol was taken under the influence of the ring and killed his cousin Déagol to obtain the ring.

 The Five Istari